Skip to main content

 Systems InstalledOver 100,000 since founding

-By serving customers that other solar companies deemed too risky, PosiGen built a portfolio of over 40,000 active residential solar leases across 15 states.
-The lease-based model eliminated upfront costs, allowing customers to benefit from solar energy immediately.
+PosiGen built a portfolio of over 40,000 active residential solar leases across 15 states.
+The lease-based model eliminated upfront costs, allowing customers to receive solar energy under lease agreements.
 By late 2024, PosiGen had secured $600 million in total funding from Brookfield through three investment rounds since 2023.

-The treatment of PosiGen's 40,000+ residential solar leases remains critical to any sale process:
+The treatment of PosiGen's 40,000+ residential solar leases is a central issue in the sale process:

 • Servicing operations continue during bankruptcy